 What Nonprofits Need to Know About Mobile Fundraising

-Don't let another end of year giving season find your nonprofit coming up short on mobile fundraising.
 Adequate preparation for fundraising now requires much more than writing a compelling annual appeal letter.
-Your nonprofit fundraising message must be compatible with multiple channels – social media, email, events – to reach your potential supporters.
+Your nonprofit fundraising message must be compatible with multiple channels, such as social media, text messages, email, and events, to reach your potential supporters.

-How Mobile Giving Can Fit Into Your Year-End Fundraising Strategy
+How Mobile Giving Can Fit Into Your Fundraising Strategy

-There are several reasons your nonprofit should include mobile giving technologies into your year-end fundraising plan.
+There are several reasons your nonprofit should include mobile-giving technologies into your overall fundraising plan.
 The first is to give your donors every possible giving option.
 Your nonprofit should be where your donors are.
 And, if they are like most people, they are on their phones.
-Pew Internet reports that almost two-thirds of Americans own a smartphone and that 19% of Americans rely on a smartphone for transactions, information, news and to find resources.

 Get Over Your Assumptions

 Even if you have an older donor base, do not assume that they are not using the Internet or do not own smartphones.
 Look at your website traffic (using a free service such as Google Analytics) to see which pages visitors get to via mobile devices.
-Make sure to optimize those pages (ideally, your entire website) for viewing on a mobile device.
+Make sure to optimize those pages (ideally, your entire website) to view a mobile device.

-The most well-known mobile donation method is “text-to-give” (TTG).
-Think of the 2010 international TTG campaign to help Haiti after that country’s horrific earthquake.
-That campaign went viral, and the American Red Cross collected $43 million simply via text donations.
-They still accept donations via this method:
+A well-known mobile donation method is “text-to-give” (TTG), which really got its start with the 2010 international TTG campaign to help Haiti after that country’s deadly earthquake.
+That campaign went viral, and the American Red Cross collected many millions of dollars simply via text donations.

 The mGive Foundation is the go-between for charities and phone carriers.
-If you are interested in TTG, check out the mGive website for information about how to get started, and read the Foundation’s valuable research about text giving.
+If you are interested in TTG, check out the mGive website for information about how to get started.

 Nonprofit Giving Apps